liviumo/trestle-example/md_ex-cd/CMS/ex-prof/AC.2.1.10.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

- Req AC.2.1.11 is implemented because accounts are disabled within 24 hours for CMS component.
+Req AC.2.1.10 is implemented properly using profiles for CMS component.

 ### Implementation Status: implemented